jsolejr/JSoleDICOM/README.md

 - ❓ Parse and display DICOM image headers and metadata. - TBD
 - ❓ Modify DICOM image headers and save them to new files. -TBD
 - ❓ Perform image processing and analysis on DICOM images. -TBD
+- ❓ Perform a discovery on a PACS. - In Progress

 ## 📦 Requirements